hmslima/sambahsacompletegrammar/sambahsa.md

 **They love me –** ies lieubhent me {yes lyÖbënt me}

-As the pronouns often are easily identified (whether they are nominative, accusative, etc) you are free to change the order of them in the sentence, but maintain the good sense for avoiding misunderstandings.
+Since the pronouns are often easy to identify (whether they are nominative, accusative, etc) you are free to change the order of them in the sentence, but maintain the good sense for avoiding misunderstandings.
 You may say too: